MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/platform-automation-and-devops.md

 **Design recommendations:**

-The list below presents a recommended distribution of responsibilities between Central IT and app teams striving to empower migration/transformation activities with minimal central dependencies while still supporting the centralized governance of security and operability across the entire estate.
+The list below presents a recommended distribution of responsibilities between Central IT and application teams striving to empower migration/transformation activities with minimal central dependencies while still supporting the centralized governance of security and operability across the entire estate.

 - **App functions**